 Content Development Programs

-Our first programs in 1997, and 60 Festivals have been held since then in eight markets around the USA.
+Our first festival was celebrated in 1997, and 66 Festivals have been held since then in eight markets around the USA.
 Festivals have been held in: Chicago, Dallas, Houston, Los Angeles, New York, Phoenix, San Bernardino, and San Diego.
 Combined attendance is 900,000+.

 Our Latino & American Indian Scholarship Directory efforts, begun in 1996, have been used by nearly 200,000 students, educators, and organizations.
 Changing the Face of Education is a new program addressing the dramatic under representation of Latinos within the teaching profession.
 One goal is for schools in California to hire a minimum of 50,000 Latino educators in the next decade.